 People with a mouth growth that does not go away in a week or two should see their doctor or dentist when convenient.
-Warning signs suggest a higher risk of cancer, and although evaluation is not urgent, people with warning signs (particularly those who use tobacco) should not put off being evaluated.
+Warning signs suggest a higher risk of cancer, and people with warning signs (particularly those who use tobacco) should not put off being evaluated.

 Because oral cancer often causes no symptoms early on, it is important for people to have a yearly examination of the mouth.
 Such an examination can be done during an annual dental check-up.

 What the doctor does

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination can help suggest a cause of the mouth growth.